AlexanderSehr/AzureAPICrawler/README.md

 # Azure API Crawler

-This [PowerShell module](https://www.powershellgallery.com/packages/AzureAPICrawler) provides you with the ability to fetch data from the API specs.
+This [PowerShell module](https://www.powershellgallery.com/packages/AzureAPICrawler) provides you with the ability to fetch data from the [Azure API specs](https://github.com/Azure/azure-rest-api-specs) repository.

 <details>